actyralf/capstone-template-ffm-web-22-1/README.md

 We prepared a demo test that tests if the Homepage renders a 🐙.

+Please make sure that all tests pass before pushing to Github.
+Your pull requests will report failed test runs otherwise.

 ## Prettier

 We added a [Prettier configuration file](/.prettierrc) with basic formatting rules.
 Feel free to edit these rules to your taste.

+You can check the formatting of your files with `npm run prettier`

-You can auto format all files in the project by calling `npm run prettier`.
+You can auto format all files in the project by calling `npm run prettier:write`.

+Please make sure that your code passes the prettier check before pushing to Github.
+Your pull requests will report failed code quality checks otherwise.